 Only the Holy Spirit can transform us (Titus 3:5), but we can cooperate with His work by feeding our mind with truth.
 Let’s ask God to show us where our thinking is out of line with His truth.
 Let’s ask Him to renew our thinking and transform our spiritual health.
 And let’s cooperate with Him in practical ways.

 God’s Word tells us to think on things that are true, noble, right, pure lovely, admirable, excellent, and praiseworthy (Philippians 4:8).
 Could these characteristics describe the things you’re allowing into your mind?

-List every way you can think of that we can feed our minds with the truth of God’s Word and override the lies from our culture.
+What other ways you can think of to feed our minds with the truth of God’s Word and override the lies from our culture?